 Guide to Living at the Station

-All residents and visitors must check-in at the John W. Marr Alpine Laboratory upon arrival and departure.
-Please plan to arrive during open business hours, Monday-Friday 8am-4pm, Saturday 9am-3pm, to receive housing assignments.
-If you plan to arrive after hours please make necessary arrangements and look for housing assignments on the front door of the Marr Alpine Laboratory.
+Please arrive during business hours, Monday-Friday 8am-4pm.
+If you plan to arrive after hours please make necessary arrangements and look for housing assignments near the front door of the Marr Alpine Laboratory.

-Housing and Daily Living Logistics
+Housing and Daily Logistics